94tejas/Thesis-Genetic-Algorithm/README.md

 ---

+### Encoding

-###Encoding - The encoding of our current sensitivity optimization problem is as follows -
+The encoding of our current sensitivity optimization problem is as follows -

 **Fitness function**: Sensitivity (Δs)
 **Variables**: Components of the Hyperfine tensor (Ax, Ay, Az)